 In a world drowning in data, it’s not the data analysts who rule.
 Those with the most influence are the ones who can extract the most impactful story from the data – that’s why today we’re breaking down business presentation basics.
-If you can’t tell a story that will gain buy-in and motivate action, you won’t be an effective consultant – and you won’t be promoted no matter which industry you’re in.
+If you can’t tell a story that will gain buy-in and motivate action, you won’t be an effective consultant, banker, lawyer, engineer, entrepreneur, scientist, or anything else.

 In fact, we get more corporate training requests on this topic than any other.
-We’ve been developing and delivering business presentations for over 15 years and have some presentation tips to make you an effective storyteller and presenter.
-Buckle in for some business presentation basics to keep in your back pocket!
+We’ve been developing and delivering business presentations for over 15 years and these presentation tips will make you an effective storyteller and presenter.
+Here are some business presentation basics to keep in your back pocket!

 Lead with the Punchline